What Is The Transition State In A Chemical Reaction

 Q: Can the transition state be observed directly?

 A: No, the transition state is a fleeting, high-energy state that exists for an extremely short period of time (on the order of femtoseconds).
 It cannot be directly observed using traditional experimental techniques.
-However, indirect methods, such as femtosecond spectroscopy, can provide information about the structure and dynamics of the transition state.
+Still, indirect methods, such as femtosecond spectroscopy, can provide information about the structure and dynamics of the transition state.

 Q: How do catalysts affect the transition state?